marco-tiloca-sics/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

 In addition, the following applies.

+* If the piv field is present, SCHC MUST NOT send it as variable-size data in the Compression Residue.
+As a result, SCHC does not send the size of the residue resulting from the compression of the piv field, which is otherwise requested for variable-size fields when the CDA specified in the Field Descriptor is "value-sent" or LSB (see {{Section 7.4.2 of RFC8724}}).

+  Instead, SCHC MUST use the value of the n field from the first byte of the OSCORE Option to define the size of the piv field in the Compression Residue.
+To this end, SCHC designates a specific function, "osc.piv", that the Rule MUST use to complete the Field Descriptor.
+During the decompression, this function returns the value contained in the n field, hence the length of the piv field.

+  This construct avoids ambiguity with the n field and results in a more efficient compression of the piv field.

 * For the x field, if both endpoints know the value, then the corresponding Field Descriptor in the SCHC Rule describes the TV set to that value, with the MO set to "equal" and the CDA set to "not-sent".
 This models: the case where the x field is not present, and thus TV is set to b''; and the case where the two endpoints run KUDOS with a pre-agreed size of the nonce field as per the m sub-field of the x field, as well as with a pre-agreed combination of its modes of operation, as per the bits b and p of the x field.

    Otherwise, if the value changes over time, then the corresponding Field Descriptor in the SCHC Rule does not set the TV, while it sets the MO to "ignore" and the CDA to "value-sent".
 The Rule may also use a "match-mapping" MO to compress this field, in case the two endpoints pre-agree on a set of alternative ways to run KUDOS, with respect to the size of the nonce field and the combination of the KUDOS modes of operation to use.